DeveloperLx/LxPDFParser/README.md

 # LxPDFParser
+A delightful iOS library.
 Simply parse the PDF file's structure.
-The foundation to come true more complicated function.
+The foundation to come true more complicated functions.
 Installation
 ------------
 You only need drag LxPDFParser.h and LxPDFParser.m to your project.